 Have you ever witnessed something so bad, you just can't look away?
-Like a terrible film, a couples squabble in your local Walmart, or perhaps your friend's childhood home videos, some things are so bad, they're good.
+Like a terrible film, a couple squabbling in your local Walmart, or perhaps your friend's childhood home videos, some things are so bad, they're actually good.
 Sadly, that is not the case with Ray Rice and the Baltimore Ravens rushing attack.
-For this week's edition of the Fantasy Film Study, I went to the tape to see what in the world happened to Ray Rice, and if there's any shred of hope or on-field dignity for him (and your fantasy team) the rest of the season.
+For this week's edition of the Fantasy Film Study, I went to the tape to see what in the world happened to Ray Rice, and if there's any shred of hope or on-field dignity for him (and your fantasy team) for the rest of the season.
 The results ... well, let's just say after watching the Ravens' rushing attack, I almost started searching for job openings with the USA Curling Association.
 It was that bad.

 Using Game Rewind, I relived every horrific moment of the Ravens rushing "attack" so far in 2013, and can conclude that while his hip injury in Week 2 slowed him down a bit, this is still the same old Ray Rice.
 The trouble is, these are not the same old Baltimore Ravens.
 WARNING: What you're about to see may disturb you, particularly if you're a Ray Rice owner or fan of the Baltimore Ravens.

 1) Blockers?
 We don't need no stinking blockers?
 Oh wait...